10 Ways You Are Ruining Your Cloth Diapers

 5. You're Not Drying Your Diapers Properly.

-Many say that hanging your cloth diapers out in the sun is the best way.
-If you have this option, the bleaching agents of the sun rays helps to kill any remaining bacteria and keeps the whites of the diapers nice and bright.
+Many say hanging your cloth diapers out in the sun is the best way.
+If you have this option, the bleaching agents of the sun rays help to kill any remaining bacteria and keep the whites of the diapers nice and bright.

 6. You're Using the Wrong Diaper Cream.

-If you use diaper cream, be sure to choose one that's safe for cloth diapers.
-Some creams can cause irritation or reduce absorption, which can lead to leaks.
+If you use diaper cream, choose one safe for cloth diapers.
+Some creams can irritate or reduce absorption, which can lead to leaks.
 This is especially true of creams that contain petroleum jelly or other oils.
-When selecting a diaper cream, look for one that's labeled "cloth diaper safe".
+When selecting a diaper cream, look for one labelled “cloth diaper safe”.

 7. You're Not Storing Your Clean Diapers Properly.